healkeiser/cloud_vfx_server/README.md

 You can find an example script for Houdini just here: [houdini.sh](.config/environment/unix/houdini.sh).

-To access it quickly, we also defined an alias for `houdini`, `hou` and `h` pointing to that script in [aliases.sh](.config/environment/unix/aliases.sh).
+To access it quickly, we also defined an alias for `houdini` pointing to that script in [aliases.sh](.config/environment/unix/aliases.sh).
 It will allow you to simply type one of those tree commands to launch Houdini.

 ### <img src="https://cdn.worldvectorlogo.com/logos/maya-2017.svg" alt="Maya" width="20"/> Maya